raybellis/draft-bellis-dnsop-xpf/draft-bellis-dnsop-xpf.md

 is not white-listed by the server.

-When this option is received from a white-listed proxy, the DNS server MUST (SHOULD?) use the address contained therein in preference to the client's source IP address for any data processing logic that would otherwise depend on the latter.
+When this option is received from a white-listed proxy, the DNS server MUST (SHOULD?) use the address from the option contained therein in preference to the client's source IP address for any data processing logic that would otherwise depend on the latter.

 If the length of the client IP address contained in the OPTION-DATA is not consistent with that expected for the given IP version then the